air-wickvu/cse15l-lab-reports/week-3-lab-report.md

 1. Part One
 2. Part Two

-Choose two of the bugs from different files above.
-For each, show:
+Choose two of the bugs from different files above. <br/>
 File: ArrayExamples.java <br/>
 *The failure-inducing input (the code of the test)
 - two index array <br/>